The ABC Data Exchange

 Residents with higher incomes were more likely to live in an owned home.

-About 80% of White residents lived in an owned home compared to 58% and 55% of Black and Hispanic/Latino residents, respectively.
+About 75% of White residents lived in an owned home compared to 54% of Black residents and 52% of Hispanic/Latino residents.

-Older adults were more likely to live in an owned home.
+Adults aged 18-34 were the least likely to live in an owned home.

 Housing Cost Burden